 - The Voiceless: He has absolutely no lines, but people still remember him for the runaround he gave Bond.

 Played by: Claudio SantamariaA freelance terrorist hired by Dimitrios as a replacement to Mollaka for Le Chiffre's operation.

-- Dressing as the Enemy: Impersonating an Officer of the Miami-Dade Police Department.
+- Dressing as the Enemy: He gains access to the Miami airport by Impersonating an Officer of the Miami-Dade Police Department.

 Played by: Malcolm SinclairDryden appears in the Deliberately Monochrome prologue of the film.
 He is a corrupt MI6 section chief in Prague.
 He is shot by Bond on his last mission before becoming a 00 Agent.
 He is Bond's second kill in the Craig continuity.